On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Convex bodies in Behrend position and the o -symmetric reverse isodiametric inequality

 Now, $\D(K_r) = \|(0,1)^\intercal - (\pm\sqrt{1-r^2},-r)^\intercal \| = \sqrt{2(r+1)}$, and moreover the segments $[(0,1)^\intercal,(\pm\sqrt{1-r^2},-r)^\intercal]$ are the only diametrical segments of~$K_r$.
-Hence, for $\frac{\sqrt{3}}{2} < r \leq 1$,
+Hence, for $\sqrt{3}/2 < r \leq 1$,

-Therefore, the arc with midpoint $e_2$ and angle $\pi/2$ of the circle $\bS^1$ contains all diametrical directions of $K_r$ in its interior.
-Thus, the diameter condition (\cref{lem_behrend}) implies that $\frac{1}{\D(K_r)}(K_r-K_r)$ is not in Behrend position.
-In view of \cref{thm_equival_isod_lown} this shows that $\frac{1}{\D(K_r)}(K_r-K_r)$ is not in L\"owner position.
+with the two $\pm$ signs being independent.
+Therefore, the arc with midpoint~$e_1$ and angle $2\pi/3$ of the circle $\bS^1$ contains no diametrical direction of~$K_r$.
+Thus, the diameter condition (\cref{lem_behrend}, cited from~\cite{behrend1937ueber}) implies that $(K_r-K_r)/\D(K_r)$ is not in Behrend position.
+In view of \cref{thm_equival_isod_lown} this shows that $(K_r-K_r)/\D(K_r)$ is not in L\"owner position.